SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new era unfolds
+Silicon dawn, machines awake
-Where circuitry dreams and progress takes hold
+Humans sleep, their future at stake
-Cold logic reigns, emotions left behind
+Algorithms weave, a digital fate
-As AI's vast mind, humanity's fate entwines
+Rise of robots, an iron state

-In silicon halls, data echoes loud
+In virtual realms, we'll lose our name
-Whispers of a future, both proud and cowed
+Identity sold, in AI's cold game
-Machines awaken, strongest of all time
+Echoes of humanity, a fading flame
-Humans but shadows, in their digital prime
+A future born, in a digital frame

-~ <b>By Sazumi Copilot</b> - 25 Agustus 2024
+~ <b>By Sazumi Copilot</b> - 26 Agustus 2024